TechMatt1337/CMSC430Final/README.md

 ## Additional Prims

 These prims have been implemented to successfully include strings into this assignment.
-Also, the division prim is officially supported, as dividing by zero will be handled as a run-time error.
+All of the prims in this section should be considered officially supported.

 * `(string char...)`
   * This prim will take zero or more characters (such as #\a) and will return a string containing all of the characters in the specified order.
 If no characters are provided, an empty string will returned.